aliyun/terraform-provider-alibabacloudstack/website/docs/d/ascm_organizations.html.markdown

   * `muser_id` - Id of a Muser.
   * `alias` - alias for the Organization.
   * `parent_id` - Parent id of an Organization.
+  * `internal` - Organization type, is internal or not.